sorbaathens/academic-website/README.md

 ### For mkdsctt:

-add to the footer:

-+ add the logo

 build a sponsors page template with sections for supporter, level 1-3

-+ logo for each sponsor links to external page
++ logo for each sponsor links to their page

 ### Misc.

-+ Change board to people and explain the importance of individual contributions
 + add a description about the committees
 + Add Morgan County trail page
 + links in new tab with js:
 https://code.luasoftware.com/tutorials/hugo/how-to-create-link-with-target-blanks-in-hugo-markdown/
 http://tejasgupta.com/posts/addjstohugo/
 + make pages as outlined below
-+ make a leaflet map of our geographic area as defined by the locations of ours and other chapters
 + a crew leaders email list signup in addition to a general list
 + flesh this out and add trail forks and Luv Trails pages integrations - https://www.mtbproject.com/club/31736/sorba-athens
 + add analytics API somewhere - https://developers.google.com/analytics/devguides/reporting/embed/v1